The OWHC Grants

 Other important information

 The program The OWHC Grants will be in a pilot phase for 2019.

-Members wishing to submit a project to be analyzed by the General Secretariat for the award of a grant must do so no later than Friday, April 19, 2019.
+Members wishing to submit a project to be analyzed by the General Secretariat for the award of a grant must note that the applications will be processed in order of arrival.
 Submissions will remain open until the annual budget allocated to this program is all used.